 - Partitions: Single partition – Apple Partition Map

-3) Now attach the Lion Installation DMG or ISO you downloaded from Apple or Torrent sites to VMware virtual machine’s CD drive.
-Once you connect, it will be automatically mounted in SL virtual machine.
+3) Now attach the Lion OS X installation DMG or ISO file you downloaded from Apple/Torrent sites to the virtual machine’s CD drive.
+Once it is attached, it will be automatically mounted inside the virtual machine.

 cd "/Volumes/Mac OS X Install ESD" open BaseSystem.dmg

-This will mount it as “Mac OS X Base System” in desktop and under Volumes.
+This will be mounted as “Mac OS X Base System” under Volumes.

-5) After Base System mounted, we can use Restore feature under disk utility to copy the entire data.
+5) After Base System is mounted, we can use the Restore feature under disk utility to copy the entire data.

-Go to Disk Utilities and select the source and destination as shown below to start the restore – this will copy the entire base system to 5GB hard disk.
+Go to Disk Utilities and select the source and destination as shown below to start the restore process – this will copy the entire base system to the new 5GB hard disk.

-6) Copy the kernelcache files with following command.
+6) Copy the kernelcache files with the following command.

 cp "/Volumes/Mac OS X Install ESD/kernelcache" /Volumes/LionInstaller/kernelcache

-7) Modify the plist file to enable the kernelcahce we copied in new installer disk.
+7) Modify the plist file to enable the kernelcahce that we copied to the new installer disk.